 This is based on Local Safeguarding Children’s Board mandatory provision, as well as drawing upon research of best practice from Youth, Education and Violence Against Women and Girls services.

-To get a free copy of the resource please fill out the form at the bottom of the page.
+To get a copy of the resource please fill out the form at the bottom of the page.

 Some of the activities require the use of images drawn from a variety of sources.
 These can be magazines, books, or downloaded from the internet.